-In recognition of the requirement specified in 10 CFR 100.3(a) that a licensee have control over access to the exclusion area, the following terms have been incorporated as Article 7 of the site property lease agreement between Energy Northwest and the DOE (as modified in 1975):
+In recognition of the requirement specified in 10 CFR 100.3(a) [Now 100.3] that a licensee have control over access to the exclusion area, the following terms have been incorporated as Article 7 of the site property lease agreement between Energy Northwest and the DOE (as modified in 1975):

-Nothwithstanding any provisions of this lease to the contrary, the Administration [Energy Research and Development Administration -- now DOE] agrees that the Supply System [now Energy Northwest] has the authority to determine all activities within the exclusion area within the meaning of 10 CFR Section 100.3 (a), including the authority to remove all personnel and property from the area.
-The Supply System agrees that it will exercise such authority in a manner so as not to preclude the Administration from undertaking any action or activity within the exclusion area that is permissible under the provisions of 10 CFR Section 100.3 (a).
+Nothwithstanding any provisions of this lease to the contrary, the Administration [Energy Research and Development Administration -- now DOE] agrees that the Supply System [now Energy Northwest] has the authority to determine all activities within the exclusion area within the meaning of 10 CFR Section 100.3(a) [Now 100.3], including the authority to remove a personnel and property from the area.
+The Supply System agrees that it will exercise such authority in a manner so as not to preclude the Administration from undertaking any action or activity within the exclusion area that is permissible under the provisions of 10 CFR Section 100.3(a) [Now 100.3].
 As used herein, the term "exclusion area" includes both the leased and nonleased portions of the exclusion area.